How Much Does it Cost to Fix a Furnace in Canada?

 The combustion chamber produces the heat that warms up your space.
 It has to use oil efficiently to reduce your energy bills.
 Replacing one will be in the range of $200-$600.

 A transformer will change the electricity into the voltage required for use.
-This component costs $20 to $40 to replace, but with labor charges, you will pay at least $100.
+This component costs $20 to $40 to replace, but with labour charges, you will pay at least $100.

 Inspecting your furnace involves checking the vents, fuel system, ducts, air conditioning coils, performing carbon monoxide tests, and sealing all the cracks.
 The inspector will also assess all the interior sections and other components.
 If you only want the inspection without repairs and cleaning, you will pay $100 maximum.
 Most service providers will charge additional trip fees that bring the total to approximately $200, or $300 if it’s an emergency.